ghr1234/SnailMail/README.md

 Original Source Copyright &copy; 2011 Nik Sands Original NKDBarcode sourcecode &copy; 2002 Jeff LaMarche and Naked Software.

-As of Jan 4 2011 all of Snail Mail's has been opened, and is distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+As of Jan 4 2011 all of Snail Mail has been opened, and is distributed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).